The NEOS Server offers NLPEC for the solution of mixed complementarity

 problems in GAMS format.
 The NLPEC solver

-and applies one of the available nonlinear programming
+and applies one of the available nonlinear programming methods to the

-reports by the

-original developers of NLPEC, Michael Ferris and GAMS Development Corporation.
+original developers of NLPEC, Michael Ferris and GAMS

 The user must submit a model in GAMS

-format to solve a complementarity problem.
+format to solve an optimization problem.
 For security purposes, the model

 submitted must adhere to the following conventions: